Academic Training2024-08-21T17:05:32+00:00

 Clinical Science and Epidemiology

 Nearly every possible area of clinical research is represented across our institutions, with opportunities to work with mentors at BWH, MGH, the VA, Harvard TH Chan School of Public Health (HSPH), data scientists at MIT, and beyond.
-Fellows pursuing clinical science start in the HSPH Program in Clinical Effectiveness at the start of the second year where they learn biostatistics and epidemiologic methods in an intense program designed to help clinicians acquire the skills to pursue clinical research.
-Further didactic opportunities are available through HSPH, which offers both Master of Public Health (MPH) and Master of Science (MSc) degrees, the Havard Catalyst, and Harvard Medical School’s Master in Medical Science in Clinical Investigation (MMSCI).
+Fellows pursuing clinical science learn biostatistics and epidemiologic methods and other skills required to pursue clinical research.
 In addition to regular meetings with their mentor, fellows participate in laboratory meetings and division clinical research conferences where they present their work and learn from faculty and peers in a collaborative and supportive environment.

 Research Areas